SarahNouh/MoviesApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is created to include the following: ReactJS, SCSS, Boostrap, React Router
+This project is created to include the following: ReactJS, Typescript, SCSS, Boostrap, React Router

 ### Some Code Conventions: